-Osaka Gas and Singapore's City Gas Pte Ltd. agreed to launch joint sales of natural gas in Singapore.
-Osaka Gas concluded a contract to buy an equity stake in City-OG Gas Energy Services, a new company set up by City Gas to sell natural gas for industrial use.
-Under the agreement, Osaka Gas began selling gas in Singapore in August 2013, marking the company's first overseas gas sales.
+Osaka Gas and Singapore’s City Gas Pte Ltd. (City Gas) agreed to launch joint sales of natural gas in Singapore.
+Osaka Gas concluded a contract to buy an equity stake in City-OG Gas Energy Services (City-OG), a new company set up by City Gas to sell natural gas for industrial use.
+Under the agreement, Osaka Gas began selling gas in Singapore in August 2013, marking the company’s first overseas gas sales.

 A total of nine staff—four from Osaka Gas Singapore (OGS) and five from City Gas—belong to City-OG as of April 2019.
 OGS members are strong in proposal-oriented marketing, especially in conversion of boiler fuels, while City Gas members have prowess in approaching potential local customers and in local business procedures.
 Since the business in Singapore started in August 2013, 31 contracts have been concluded with local customers.
 A total of more than 50 industrial customers receive gas from us as of April 2019.

 Energy service business in Thailand

 Osaka Gas has stepped up its business in Thailand with a focus on the energy service (ES)*1 business, utilizing Osaka Gas's energy service solution know-how, which is based on its engineering prowess regarding the use of natural gas in the Thai industrial market.
 Specifically, the new company undertakes overall utility-related businesses, including the installation of boilers and industrial furnaces, CNG supply, water and biotechnology.

 In October 2013, Osaka Gas founded Osaka Gas (Thailand) Co., Ltd. in Thailand.
-A total of 24 staff—13 loaned from Osaka Gas and 11 local staff — belong to Osaka Gas (Thailand).
-From the time it began operating in October 2013 until April 2020, OGT received seven orders for CNG supply, two orders for ES and 73 orders for facility installation and consulting services (as of April 2018) since the business started in October 2013.
+A total of 28 staff—12 loaned from Osaka Gas and 16 local staff — belong to Osaka Gas (Thailand).
+From the time it began operating in October 2013 until April 2020, OGT received seven orders for CNG supply, two orders for ES and 73 orders for facility installation and consulting services (as of April 2019) since the business started in October 2013.

 In July 2014, Osaka Gas and Nippon Steel Engineering Co., Ltd. (hereinafter, “NSE”; company name at that time: Nippon Steel & Sumikin Engineering Co., Ltd.) agreed to form a business partnership for on-site business*2 using cogeneration systems built in Thailand.
 Under the agreement, the two companies established NS-OG Energy Solutions (Thailand) Ltd. (hereinafter, “NSET”).